ttKirby/ttKirby-s-FFmpeg-shell-script/README.md

 # ttKirby's-FFmpeg-Shell-Script

 Still in development, but works so far.
+English script comming soon.

 ## Overview